ValdikSS/GoodbyeDPI/README.md

 Then run the `goodbyedpi.exe` executable without any options.
 If it works — congratulations!
 You can use it as-is or configure further, for example by using `--blacklist` option if the list of blocked websites is known and available for your country.

-If your provider intercepts DNS requests, you may want to use `--dns-addr` option to a public DNS resover running on non-standard port (such as Yandex DNS `77.88.8.8:1253`) or configure DNS over HTTPS/TLS using third-party applications.
+If your provider intercepts DNS requests, you may want to use `--dns-addr` option to a public DNS resolver running on non-standard port (such as Yandex DNS `77.88.8.8:1253`) or configure DNS over HTTPS/TLS using third-party applications.

 Check the .cmd scripts and modify it according to your preference and network conditions.